All Episodes

 You know, I've been thinking a lot about this 2020 Democratic field.

-I mean, well, I'm actually thinking about three separate things.
+Well, I'm actually thinking about three separate things.

-Um, steele testifying is a big deal.
+Steele testifying is a big deal.

 And there's no way, earthly way that I think that Christopher Steele would ever be dumb enough to try and contradict his sworn testimony in the interrogatory going back in Great Britain and say something different because he opened himself up to perjury charges in Great Britain.

-So he did this under oath in an interrogatory where he said, Oh, I have no idea if any of this dirty dossier is true.
+So he did this under oath in an interrogatory where he said, oh, I have no idea if any of this dirty dossier is true.

 I have none whatsoever.

-And I I've got to believe he's not that stupid, but you know, there are plenty of stupid people in this world.
+But, you know, there are plenty of stupid people in this world.

-So we're watching that, and we can now confirm that Steele, in fact, who created the dirty dossier, he we everybody knew this is the amazing thing, because we all wanted the inspector general report to come out in May.
+So we're watching that, and we can now confirm that Steele, in fact, who created the dirty dossier, everybody knew.

-We were expecting it because the attorney general barr said it would probably come out mid-May.
+We were expecting it because the Attorney General Barr said it would probably come out mid-May.

-But there's been all these last minute developments that have prevented that from happening, one of them being the interview with Christopher Steele that went on for 15 hours in early June.
+But there's been all these last-minute developments that have prevented that from happening, one of them being the interview with Christopher Steele that went on for 15 hours in early June.

-And then, of course, that we have other key witnesses at the last minute have now decided to cooperate.
+And then, of course, we have other key witnesses at the last minute have now decided to cooperate.

 I'm told that some of them are people that had already been interviewed, but are kind of getting watching the news and realizing that maybe what they said the first time isn't exactly accurate and looking for an opportunity to clarify the record before they might get charged with something.